r-grandorder/tri-hermes/en/pages/heiankyo.md

 While you closed your eyelids.

 **Ibaraki Douji:**
-! !
+!!

 **Ibaraki Douji:**
 Oo...Oooooo...

 **Ibaraki Douji:**
-Ooo… Ooooooh… ooOOOOOOO! !
-How dare you taunt me with your human body! !
+Ooo… Ooooooh… ooOOOOOOO!!
+How dare you taunt me with your human body!!

 **Ibaraki Douji:**
 Damn you Tsunaaaa!